 How do you know what to look for when inspecting your home?
 Although we recommend leaving this to the professionals who are properly trained to identify a termite’s presence, here’s what they typically look for:

-Signs of damage to wood beams: Termite inspectors may tap on the wood with a mallet, since a beam that sounds hollow may be an indication that termites have attacked the wood.
-Another sign is an exposed beam that shows signs of deep grooves on the softer innermost portion since termites eat wood from the inside out.
+- Signs of damage to wood beams: Termite inspectors may tap on the wood with a mallet.
+A beam that sounds hollow may be an indication that termites have attacked the wood.
+Another sign is an exposed beam that shows signs of deep grooves on the softer innermost portion.
+This is because termites eat wood from the inside out.

-High moisture content in the walls: Termite inspectors may use a moisture meter to check the moisture level of walls or wood trim around doors or windows since a higher-than-normal level could be a sign that termites are present.
+- High moisture content in the walls: Termite inspectors may use a moisture meter to check the moisture level of walls or wood trim around doors or windows.
+A higher-than-normal level could be a sign that termites are present.

 Different Termite Treatment Options

-While do-it-yourself treatments might seem like a simpler, cheaper solution to eliminating termites, there are dangers of trying to identify and treat termites on your own.
+Do-it-yourself treatments might seem like a simpler, cheaper solution to eliminating termites.
+But, there are many dangers of trying to identify and treat termites on your own.
 DIY treatments are often ineffective and can result in more costly damage in the long run.
-Don't mess around when it comes to insects that cause more than a million dollars worth of a damage every year.
-There are various termite treatment options -- the most prominent ones being soil treatments, wood treatments, bait systems, and fumigation.
+Don’t mess around when it comes to insects that cause more than a million dollars worth of a damage every year.
+There are various termite treatment options — the most prominent ones being soil treatments, wood treatments, bait systems, and fumigation.

 Our Non-Fumigation Treatment